spack/spack/README.md

 [![Read the Docs](https://readthedocs.org/projects/spack/badge/?version=latest)](https://spack.readthedocs.io)
 [![Slack](https://spackpm.herokuapp.com/badge.svg)](https://spackpm.herokuapp.com)

-Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
+Spack is a multiplatform package manager that builds and installs multiple versions and configurations of software.
 It works on Linux, macOS, and many supercomputers.
-Spack is non-destructive: installing a new version of a package does not break existing installations, so many configurations of the same package can coexist.
+Spack is nondestructive: installing a new version of a package does not break existing installations, so many configurations of the same package can coexist.